-10.5.3 Barrel 150
+10.5.3 Barrel trim

-Step 1: cut the barrel end disc to fit valley junctionStep 2: fasten the barrel end disc to the barrel with pop rivet.
+Step 1: cut the barrel end disc to fit valley junction Step 2: fasten the barrel end disc to the barrel with pop rivet.

 Note: the barrel end disc must be cut down to the surface of the valleys.